 Sample processing, RNA isolation, and cDNA library preparation

 Biopsies were cryosectioned for RNA isolation, immunofluorescence staining, and in situ hybridization.
 For each sample, three cryosections of 16 µm thick were collected onto SuperFrost slides (Thermo Fisher Scientific, 12372098) and stored at −20°C prior to staining.
 For in situ hybridization, the cryosections were mounted on SuperFrost Plus Adhesion slides (Thermo Fisher Scientific, 12625336) and stored at −80°C. For the RNA isolation, cryosections were transferred into MagNA lyser green beads tubes (Roche, 3358941001).
 Then, they were homogenized in QIAzol lysis reagent (Qiagen, 79306) using the MagNA Lyser.
 Subsequently, total RNA was purified with chloroform.
-For samples from a subset of individuals, RNA was precipitated with isopropyl alcohol (Supplementary Table S1).
-For the other samples total RNA was mixed with an equal volume of 70% ethanol and further purified with miRNeasy Mini Kit (217004, Qiagen) using the manufacturer’s protocol (Supplementary Table S1).
-To evaluate the effect of two different RNA isolation protocols, RNA from five GR samples were isolated with both protocols (Supplementary Figure S5A).
+For samples from a subset of individuals, RNA was precipitated with isopropyl alcohol (Supplementary File 1).
+For the other samples total RNA was mixed with an equal volume of 70% ethanol and further purified with miRNeasy Mini Kit (217004, Qiagen) using the manufacturer’s protocol (Supplementary File 1).
+To evaluate the effect of two different RNA isolation protocols, RNA from five GR samples were isolated with both protocols (Figure 1—figure supplement 2).
 For both protocols, DNA was removed using RNAse-free DNAse set (Qiagen, 79254) using the manufacturer’s protocol.
-RNA integrity was assessed with the Agilent 2100 Bioanalyzer using Eukaryote Total RNA Nano chips according to the manufacturer’s protocol (Agilent BioAnalyzer, 824.070.709) (Supplementary Table S1).
+RNA integrity was assessed with the Agilent 2100 Bioanalyzer using Eukaryote Total RNA Nano chips according to the manufacturer’s protocol (Agilent BioAnalyzer, 824.070.709) (Supplementary File 1).

 Poly(A) library preparation was performed in four batches each with 39 samples at Leiden Genome Technology Center (LGTC, the Netherlands).
-Information on the RNA isolation protocol and library preparation batches used for each sample can be found in Supplementary Table S1.
+Information on the RNA isolation protocol and library preparation batches used for each sample can be found in Supplementary File 1.
 Samples from different muscles and individuals were equally distributed in each library batch to minimize a batch effect bias.
 Approximately 200ng of total RNA was used as starting material. mRNA was enriched using oligo dT beads (polyA+ bead-based enrichment), fragmented, and converted to cDNA using random hexamers and SuperScript III (Invitrogen).
 End-repair, A-tailing, and adapter ligation were performed using NEBNext chemistry (New England Biolabs) and xGen dual index UMI adapters (Integrated DNA Technologies) according to the manufacturer’s protocol.
 Finally, USER digest (New England Biolabs) and 15 cycles of library amplification were performed.
 Libraries were purified with XP beads and analyzed for size and purity on a Bioanalyzer DNA HS chip (Agilent BioAnalyzer, 5067-1504).

 Bulk RNA-sequencing and analysis